Tunde Ogungbesan: Career

 Ogungbesan started his career in the UK Civil Service and later worked for Coopers & Lybrand and the NatWest Group.
 In 2000, he joined Royal Dutch Shell based in London.
 In 2015, he was appointed as a Director at the BBC in the role of Head of Diversity, Inclusion and Leadership Succession.
 He is first black man to lead the Diversity and inclusion agenda at the BBC.
 He led the BBC's diversity and inclusion strategy for the workforce, TV, radio and digital services, on-screen, off-screen, in front of the camera, behind the camera and for onscreen portrayal and for building an inclusive culture with both staff and audiences.
 Ogungbesan was responsible for the BBC 2016-2020 Diversity and Inclusion strategy and the publication of landmark reports on race, gender, social inclusion, sexual orientation and disability.
 The reports resulted in 128 recommendations.
 He was also responsible for the introduction of Diversity Commissioning Code of Practice which puts diversity at the heart of the BBC's TV and Radio diversity commissioning processes and standardising the approach across all output for the first time.
 Before leaving BBC in 2019, Ogungbesan was responsible for the restructure of the BBC diversity organisation, splitting it into two arms: creative diversity and workforce diversity.
-Tunde is currently an executive talent development adviser at Saudi Aramco in Saudi Arabia.
+Following his tenure at the BBC, Ogungbesan served as Executive Talent Development Adviser at Saudi Aramco in Saudi Arabia until 2024.
+He is currently leading the Leadership Development and Succession Planning function at the Khafji Joint Operations (KJO), a joint venture between Saudi Aramco Gulf Operations Company (AGOC) and the Kuwait Gulf Oil Company (KGOC), based in Saudi Arabia.